 So we decided to find a permanent solution by installing an over-the-range microwave.

 This would clear off the countertop without taking up precious space elsewhere and it was something we could do ourselves.

 BUT we had a huge challenge to overcome first!

-First, an over-the-range microwave requires cabinets or at least a top cabinet (for support reasons) to install.
-The top of the microwave attaches to the top cabinets plus it has a metal bracket that secures the bottom of the microwave to the wall.
+Keep in mind that an over-the-range microwave requires cabinets or at least an upper cabinet (for support reasons) to install.
+The top of the microwave attaches to the upper cabinet and it has a metal bracket that secures the bottom of the microwave to the wall.

 BUILDING THE CABINETS